TheDankDork/CheckMate/PRD.md

 *   **PhishTank** API for phishing lookups (POST-based lookups described in their API info).
 *   **OpenPhish** community feed as another deterministic signal source (optional, depending on terms and availability).

-You already selected: **local cache + background refresh every 6 hours**.
-For hackathon stability, treat your last-known-good cache as authoritative if refresh fails.
+For stability, treat your last-known-good cache as authoritative if refresh fails.

 You also already selected:
 *   exact URL match = HIGH severity and will trigger a hard score cap
 *   domain-only match = MED severity

 ### Safety and encryption checks
-*   For TLS certificate logic, use Python SSL/requests exceptions for MVP, and optionally use **pyOpenSSL** if you want issuer/expiry details.
+*   For TLS certificate logic, use Python SSL/requests exceptions for MVP, and optionally use **pyOpenSSL** for issuer/expiry details.
 The pyOpenSSL SSL module exposes OpenSSL Context/Connection primitives and verification configuration options.
-*   Because `requests` does not time out by default and provides explicit timeout semantics, you must set `timeout=10` everywhere you fetch pages or check links.
+*   Because `requests` does not time out by default and provides explicit timeout semantics, set `timeout=10` everywhere the code fetches pages or checks links.

-### Google Safe Browsing API v4
-You explicitly decided to skip Safe Browsing for MVP.
-If you consider it later, note that the Safe Browsing APIs are for non-commercial use, and Google recommends Web Risk for commercial usage.

 ## Scoring and explainability rules